abuiles/ember-watson/README.md

 Converts `this.resource('user')` to `this.route('user',
 {resetNamespace: true })` in `app/router.js`.

-Helps with the deprecation added added in [ember.js/11517](https://github.com/emberjs/ember.js/pull/11517).
+Helps with the deprecation added in [ember.js/11517](https://github.com/emberjs/ember.js/pull/11517).